Our use of cookies

 4.1.
 The Council commissions home care through contract to support 3,200 people.
 The contract has two set rates for 2022/23: standard (£20 per hour) and enhanced (£20.60 per hour).
 The county is geographically split into 12 zones where the enhanced rate is used in those harder to serve areas.

 4.3.
 20 (22%) contracted providers returned a toolkit.
 The contracted providers who returned a toolkit collectively deliver 14,877 (33%) of the contracted weekly hours.
-They include a range from those with a small to those with a large number of contracted hours.
+They include a range from those with a small to those with many contracted hours.
 However due to the overall low response rate it is difficult to tell whether they are representative of the market as a whole.

 4.4.
 One non-contracted provider also returned a toolkit.